 According to archaeological evidence, they had been inhabited for centuries by humans, and were particularly important during ancient times since they were located along the passage of the famous Silk Route which connected Europe with China.

-Karaftu caves home to an Ancient Greek inscription
+Karaftu caves home to an Ancient Greek inscription about Hercules

 In one of the most spectacular finds in the area’s history, a Greek inscription was discovered in the early nineteenth century by European explorers inside one of the caves.

 The marvelously well-preserved inscription reads: “Here is the home of Hercules.
 Whoever enters this cave shall be safe.”

 This mysterious and intriguing find is one of the very few examples of ancient Greek artifacts found and preserved in situ in Iran.

 Archaeologists believe that those who inhabited the caves at some point honored the ancient Greek divine hero Hercules as their protector, proving a direct connection of the people of this remote place with Greece and Greek culture, most likely by way of the Seleucid Empire.

 The amazing cave formations offer a unique experience to the area’s fortunate visitors, since apart from their own beauty, they offer spectacular views over this mountainous area of West Asia.

 The caves of Karaftu are believed to have been formed several million years ago by geologic and hydrologic forces.

 Scientists believe that these very cliffs were once underwater, and over the course of millions of years, they emerged, forming the mountain ranges of western Iran.